 Twenty-nine community events were delivered by the Town, nine of these were in partnership with community stakeholders.
-Altogether this achieved a total attendance of 52, 850 throughout the year.
+Altogether this achieved a total attendance of close to 53, 000 throughout the year.
 All events and initiatives follow best practice guidelines for safety and risk management.
 All events are accessible and inclusive.
-By partnering with Healthy Community and Leisurelife teams the Town also held a number of pop up activations at community events, attracted Live Lighter sponsorship to Twilight Trio concert series and was conscious offering healthy food options at all Town held events.
-Event delivery included:
+By partnering with Healthy Community and Leisurelife teams the Town also held a number of pop-up activations at community events, attracted Live Lighter sponsorship to its Twilight Trio concert series and was conscious of offering healthy food options at all Town held events.